diegomendezp/Ironhack-lectures-v3/content/module2/02-Week 2/Day 2/00 - Node.js  Basic Authorization.md

   // Check if `username` and `password` are empty and display error message if (username === '' || password === '') {
     res.render('auth/signup',
-               { errorMessage: 'Indicate a username and a password to sign up'}
+               { errorMessage: 'Indicate a username and a password.'}
               );
     return;
   }

   	// Query the users collection and to check username and password
     User.findOne({ username })
     .then((user) => {

-				// > if `username` already exists in the DB and display error message if ( user !== null ) {
+			// > if `username` already exists in the DB display error message if ( user !== null ) {
         res.render('auth/signup',{ errorMessage:'The username already exists'});
         return;